w3f/Grants-Program/applications/Tellor.md

 This functionality will need to be ported to a native Substrate pallet, so that an oracle consumer parachain can create and fund feeds as well as pay reporters locally using its own token.
 A reporter will earn local staking rewards based on their percentage of the overall parachain stake locked in the Oracle contract.

 **Consumer (Using Tellor) Contract**
-The Using Tellor contract is incorporated into consumer smart contracts to access reported oracle data.The functionality and APIs exposed here will need to be ported to a native Substrate pallet, so that a parachain can make use of available oracle data stored within its own chain state.
+The Using Tellor contract is incorporated into consumer smart contracts to access reported oracle data.
+The functionality and APIs exposed here will need to be ported to a native Substrate pallet, so that a parachain can make use of available oracle data stored within its own chain state.

 **Parachain Integration Contract**
 A new lightweight smart contract to handle parachain registration and ease parachain integration from the Oracle and Governance contracts.
 Registration provides parachain-specific configuration and ensures that sensitive functionality can only be called by the corresponding consumer parachain ‘owner’ accounts.
 Helper functions will abstract the necessary call encodings for remote execution, keeping cross-chain messaging functionality separate from oracle and governance logic.